OmeletsKitchen/RecipeBook/Sweets/Cinnamon_Rolls.md

 5. Preheat the oven to 400F.

 6. Re-flour a work surface and roll the dough into a large rectangle, approximately 16 x 20.
-Spread the butter over the dough surface.
+Spread the melted butter over the dough surface.

 7. Combine the brown sugar and the cinnamon in a small bowl, then sprinkle over the butter.
 Roll up the dough from the long side.
 Cut the dough into 2" lengths.

-8. Line a jumbo muffin pan with liners or spray with nonstick spray.
-Press the dough into the wells of the pan.
-Conversely, you can spray a 13 x 9 baking pan with cooking spray and place the dough rounds in the pan.
+8. Line a 13 x 9 baking pan with parchment paper and place the dough rounds in the pan.
 Place in preheated oven for 15-20 minutes, until the rolls are puffed up and slightly golden.

 9. While the rolls are in the oven, beat the cream cheese and butter together using a hand mixer.
 Mix in the powdered sugar, and beat until smooth.
 Ice the rolls while they are still warm.